 How does dry needling fit into my overall treatment plan at Fast Track Physical Therapy?

 When used in conjunction with other physical therapy techniques, dry needling is most effective.
 Dry needling is another treatment tool, just like therapeutic exercise, spinal traction, other manual therapy techniques, and various modalities.
 It is often useful early in treatment to help break the pain cycle.
+This is why clients that are looking for dry needling should be consider dry needling in Indianapolis.

 For The Most Experienced, Dry Needling Techniques In The State of Indiana, Call Fast Track Physical Therapy Today!